This doc includes information about the new service account authorization method, which is currently in beta.

 If you authorize New Relic to fetch data through a user account, New Relic will access your GCP project monitoring data on behalf of a particular Google user.

-The authorization process is very convenient as it is achieved through an OAuth workflow, which redirects you from the New Relic UI to a Google authorization interface.
-However, as the authorization is linked to a particular Google user, this method is not recommended for GCP projects that are managed by large teams.
+The authorization process is achieved through an OAuth workflow, which redirects you from the New Relic UI to a Google authorization interface.
+However, since the authorization is linked to a particular Google user, this method is not recommended for GCP projects that are managed by large teams.

 Connect GCP to New Relic Infrastructure